daviddenton/fintrospect-example-app/README.md

 - Templating system (Mustache)
 - Serving of static resources

+It has been developed in a London-TDD style with outside-in acceptance testing and CDCs for outside dependencies, to give a complete overview of how the app would look when finished.
+The code itself has been left without optimisation of imports in order to aid comprehension - which is a little frustrating from a maintainer perspective (as you always want your code looking as awesome as possible! :).

 #### running this demo app
 1. Clone this repo
 2. Run ```sbt test:run```, or  ```RunnableEnvironment``` from an IDE.
 This will start the application on port 9999